-Your signature below, and that of your parent of r guardian, indicate that you both have read and understand the participation code, and that you both agree to abide by it.
+Your signature below, and that of your parent or guardian, indicate that you both have read and understand the participation code, and that you both agree to abide by it.

+Student

+Date

+Parent/Guardian

-Student Date Parent/Guardian Date
+Date

-REGULATIONS GOVERNING ELIGIBILITY PARTICIPATION ON ATHLETIC TEAMS AND MEDICAL TREATMENT
+REGULATIONS GOVERNING ELIGIBILITY

+PARTICIPATION ON ATHLETIC TEAMS AND MEDICAL TREATMENT

 I, the Student, have read the student handbook and participation code regulations governing eligibility and participation on athletic teams at McGraw High School.
 I understand the provisions while a member of any team.

+Sport

+Parent/Guardians Legal

+Student's Signature

-Student's Signature Sport I, the Parent/Legal Guardian, have read the student handbook and participation code regulations governing eligibility and participation of students on the athletic teams at McGraw High School.
+I, the Parent/Legal Guardian, have read the student handbook and participation code regulations governing eligibility and participation of students on the athletic teams at McGraw High School.
 I have reviewed it with my son/daughter.
 I agree to cooperate with school personnel in enforcing it as it applies to him/her.

 I give my permission for him/her to participate in the stated sport, subject to the standards and provisions stated, both at home and away, recognizing that the required activities involved in sports participation hold a potential for physical injury even to fatality.

 I have been advised that in the event of injury, my personal accident/health insurance carrier, if any, shall provide primary insurance coverage with the school's Pupil Benefits Plan Insurance providing secondary and limited coverage.

-Parent/Guardians Legal Signature:\\\\\ .....(Below-- For use by coach in case of emergency).....
-Student Name: Grade: \\\\\ DOB: Address: Home Phone: \\\\\\Parent Name/ Cell Phone: \\\\\ Emergency Contact Name: \\\\\\\Relationship: \\\\\ Phone: I give permission for my child \\\\\\ to receive any first aid and medical treatment if needed while participating in sports activities.
-Parents, please list any medical conditions, allergies, or medications that would be important to relay to medical professionals in the case of an emergency: Parents Name (please print): Work Phone: \\\\\ Home Phone: \\\\\
+Signature:

+(Below For use by coach in case of emerge gency)

+Student Name: Grade:

+Address: DOB:

+Home Phone:Parent Nan ne/ Cell Phone:

+Emergency Contact Name: Relationship:

+Phone:

+I give permission for my child aid and medical treatment if needed while participat

+Parents, please list any medical conditions, allergies important to relay to medical professionals in the ca

+Parents Name (please print):

+Home Phone:

 Parent's/Legal Guardian's Signature: